manu-p-1/cvrp/README.md

 We solve this problem using evolutionary approaches, specifically genetic algorithms, to optimize the problem set into its best known solution.

+### Abstract
+*This paper studies the effect of optimized heuristic crossover operations by utilizing a Genetic Algorithm to optimize the Capacitated Vehicle Routing Problem (CVRP) and understand the effect on optimized crossovers on diversity maintenance.
+Best-Route Crossover showed promising results within 10% of the optimal solution on various well-known CVRP datasets.
+An optimized type of Cycle Crossover exhibited a solution to maintain population diversity and prevent premature convergence.*

+### Index Terms
+*Best-Route Crossover, Capacitated Vehicle Routing Problem, Cycle Crossover, Genetic Algorithm, Genetic Vehicle Representation, Optimization, Travelling Salesperson Problem, Vehicle Routing Problem*

 ## Execution

 ### Requirements